 Article III: MEMBERSHIP

 A. Membership in this Society shall be open to any adult or child who is interested in studying and preserving the history of Eastern Delaware County, Ohio.
 To be a member in good standing an individual must pay the required membership dues prior to the lapsing of the individuals dues.

 B. Dues shall be set by action of the Board of Trustees and approved by a vote of the general membership.
 This action shall be taken prior to the beginning of each calendar year.

-Individual - This class is open to any individual who is between
+1. Individual - This category is open to any individual.

 is open to two or more individuals who